 - Buildings and Grounds; management of construction projects

 - Food Service

-On October 8, 2018, Spring Lake Park Schools was notified that its financial rating assigned by Moody’s Investor Service has been upgraded to an Aa2 rating from the previous Aa3 rating.
-Moody’s periodically reviews the financial condition of school districts and other public organizations to determine the financial health of the organization.
-According to Moody’s, the rating upgrade reflects the continued expansion of the district’s tax base, positive general fund operations, and maintenance of strong financial reserves.
+Spring Lake Park Schools has a Moody’s Investor Service rating of Aa2.
+The rating reflects the continued expansion of the district’s tax base, positive general fund operations, and maintenance of strong financial reserves.

 There are 148 school districts in Minnesota that use Moody’s to determine their bond rating.
 Of those districts, only six have a higher rating than Spring Lake Park Schools.
 There are 21 districts, including Spring Lake Park, that have a Aa2 or better rating.